EdutieProject/edutie-backend/docs/edutie/flows/management/lesson/GetCreatedLessons.md

 ## Description

-Flow retrieves created courses by given educator user.
+Flow retrieves created lessons by given educator user.

 - User invoking the flow must be an educator